 policies and miles being traveled in violation of the transportation laws or policies, until the district corrects the violation.

-law or the board of public education transportation policies, the district may not pay him the person for any bus miles
+or the board of public education transportation policies, the district may not pay him the person for any bus miles traveled

-traveled during the contract year in violation of such law or policies.
-Upon discovering such a violation, the trustees of the
+during the contract year in violation of such law or policies.
+Upon discovering such a violation, the trustees of the district

-district shall give written notice to the person that unless the violation is corrected within 10 days of the giving of notice,
+shall give written notice to the person that unless the violation is corrected within 10 days of the giving of notice, the

 when the bus is being operated in violation of transportation law or policies and the trustees find that such the violation